 People often ask, "What are some of the rules and traditions of Festivus?
 How do you celebrate Festivus?"
 This is one of the biggest questions newcomers have when it comes to Festivus.

-Since this holiday was spawned from an episode of Seinfeld, namely "The Strike", many of the practices people observe during Festivus come from events which occured during that episode.
+Since Festivus was spawned from an episode of Seinfeld, namely "The Strike", many of the practices people observe during the jholiday come from events which occured during that episode.
 However, Festivus existed prior to being on television, in the family of Seinfeld writer Dan O'Keefe.

-The Human Fund: "The Human Fund" is a fake charity used by George Costanza.
-After getting a similar gift from his friend Tim Whatley that stated a donation had been made in his name to a charity, George distruibuted cards to his co-workers stating that a donation had been made to a charity called "The Human Fund", with the slogan, "Money For People".
+The Human Fund: "The Human Fund" is a made-up charity used by George Costanza.
+After getting a gift from his friend Tim Whatley that stated a donation had been made in his name to a charity, George distruibuted cards to his co-workers stating a donation had been made to the "The Human Fund," a fake charity with the slogan, "Money For People".
 (Read More)